Skip to content

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose QuillBot if you prioritize students, academic writers, esl learners, content repurposing.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose QuillBot if your daily work is mostly AI paraphrasing and academic-style rewriting.
 Cursor scores higher in user reviews (4.7 vs 4.4).
 Both offer free tiers — try each before committing.

 Try Cursor → Try QuillBot →